stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 11 (P3L4) - Unified Software Process.md

 ### Iterative Approach Quiz

-_What are the benefits of iterative approaches?_
+_What are the benefits of iterative approaches_?

 - Give developers early feedback
 - Minimize risk of developing wrong system